-A team once known for flirting with relegation on a yearly basis, Southampton FC has transformed into a legitimate Premier League contender over the last few years.
-The team was established in 1885 but is more commonly known for being founding members of the Premier League in 1992.
-Known to fans as The Saints, Southampton has a longstanding rivalry with Portsmouth due to its cities’ close proximity.
+A team once known for flirting with relegation on a yearly basis, Southampton FC has transformed into a Premier League mainstay.
+The team was established in 1885 but is more commonly known for being founding members of the Premier League.
+Southampton has a longstanding rivalry with Portsmouth due to their close proximity.
 Southampton have never captured a First Division/Premier League championship, but finished as runners-up during the 1983-84 season.

 The Saints won a FA Cup crown in 1976 and finished as runners-up on three occasions — in 1900, 1902 and 2003.
 The team’s longest winning streak was during the 2011 season when they reeled off an 11-game run in all competitions.